 Role and Responsibilities

 Jay works as part of the project management team to handle research inquiries and assist in the completion of RFIs and client proposals.
-Jay collects, manages and analyzes data in support of economic development initiatives and is responsible for conducting business research, managing geographic data collection efforts and providing timely and accurate research support services to the Columbus 2020 team and its regional partners.
+Jay collects, manages and analyzes data in support of economic development initiatives and is responsible for conducting business research, managing geographic data collection efforts and providing timely and accurate research support services to the One Columbus team and its regional partners.

 Why do you live in the Columbus Region?

 Columbus has always been home to my family.
 I love that Columbus is a large metropolitan area but still maintains that small town feel.
 You can do anything here you could find in any major city, and if you feel the need to get away, the location makes it quick and easy to travel to other fun places.
 Columbus is made up of a close-knit community of people that are extremely hard-working but also know how to have fun.

 Economic development is the intersection of geography and business.
 I love being able to use my skills in geography, maps and spatial business intelligence to help make a difference in a community I have been part of all my life.
 Economic development brings together so many aspects of life and business.
 It is never boring, always changing, and a fun, rewarding challenge.